unplatform-io/instantsearch-itemsjs-adapter/README.md

 | precision | ✔️ |
 | translations | ✔️ |

-With Instantsearch-Itemsjs-adapter you have to define the numericFilter field in `aggregation`.
-Otherwise, Itemsjs doesn't return the neceassry field for Instantsearch to use, the field in `aggregation` can be left empty.
-Itemsjs documentation for the configuration and searching can be found here [Itemsjs configuration](https://github.com/itemsapi/itemsjs/blob/master/docs/configuration.md)

 To avoid errors, `show_facet_stats: true` should be passed to ItemsJS, as shown below.

 ```js